 Setup cues:

-- Grip the bar wide - index fingers near the outer rings
+- Grip the bar wide — index fingers at or near the outer rings

-- Chest up, shoulders over the bar, lats engaged
+- Chest up, shoulders positioned directly over or marginally in front of the bar

-- Lock out at the top with shoulders pulled back
+- Lock out at the top with hips fully extended, glutes contracted, and shoulders pulled back; hold for 1 second

 Key Benefits